 Step 5: Diagnose All Activity Module (AAM)

 The last step is to diagnose the AAM module.
 Now, this is where this repair can get expensive because you either need to go to a mechanic or purchase diagnostic scanners.
 You will need to start by reading the fault codes from the AAM module.
-You can accomplish this using a diagnostic scanner such as iCarsoft MB II.
-Hopefully, you will be able to pinpoint the issue and fix it yourself.
-If the AAM module is defective or any programming is necessary the iCarsoft MB II scanner won’t be much help other than just reading and clearing codes.
-You will either need to take your MB to a shop that has MB Star Diagnostic Scanner or has an advanced scanner such as Autel Maxidas or SnapOn Solus.
+You can accomplish this using a diagnostic scanner such as YOUCANIC Full System Scanner.
+Hopefully, you can pinpoint the issue and fix it yourself.
+If the AAM module is defective or any programming is necessary, the scanner won’t be much help other than just reading and clearing codes.

 Mercedes-Benz owners who have the following problems will find this article helpful: